DAYL COMMITTEE DESCRIPTIONS

 The DAYL Equal Access to Justice Committee organizes a Wine Tasting each year that benefits the Dallas Volunteer Attorney Program.
 In addition, the committee recognizes a young lawyer with the organization’s Young Lawyer Pro Bono Service Award.

 The Expanding Professional Interests Committee organizes programs that help lawyers who are in a career transition, whether it be from law school to new lawyer or between new jobs.

 The Freedom Run Committee organizes The Freedom Run, a 5K run and one-mile walk, which raises money for the Dallas Police Association Assist the Officer Foundation and recognizes and remembers first responders and those who lost their lives on September 11, 2001.

 The DAYL Judicial Internship Committee is responsible for planning and executing the DAYL Summer Judicial Internship Program.
-For 20 years, the DAYL Judicial Internship Committee has helped match law students with State and Federal Judges for summer internships.
-Committee member responsibilities include contacting and recruiting law schools, students, Judges, and other members of the legal community to participate in the program.
-Additionally, committee members develop and put on social and professional events for the benefit of both the interns and the Judges.
+Committee member responsibilities include contacting and recruiting law schools, students, judges, and other members of the legal community to participate in the program.

 The Judiciary Committee seeks to provide interaction between members of the DAYL and members of the judiciary in the Dallas area.
 This is accomplished through a variety of social and substantive programming.